HomeAdventure Tours10 DAYS RWENZORI MOUNTAINS

-The 10 days adventure safari combines the famous Ruwenzori mountains (Rain maker) with Queen Elizabeth national park.
-This trip is made for adventure hikers who would love to a few extra days after the mountains and immerse themselves in wildlife.
+The 10 days Rwenzori Mountains adventure safari combines the famous Ruwenzori mountains (Rain maker) with game viewing in Queen Elizabeth national park.
+This trip is made for adventure hikers who would love to have a few extra days after the mountains and immerse themselves in wildlife viewing by game drives and boat cruise safari.

 Safari Highlights